kubernetes/kubernetes/cluster/addons/dns/README.md

 domain also.
 This implementation uses a configurable local domain, which can also be passed to containers by kubelet as a DNS search suffix.

+Kubelets automatically find the DNS server by looking for a service in the default namespace called `kubernetes-dns`.
+The DNS domain is found by looking at an annotation on that service called `kubernetes.io/cluster-domain`.

 ## How do I configure it?
-The easiest way to use DNS is to use a supported kubernetes cluster setup, which should have the required logic to read some config variables and plumb them all the way down to kubelet.
+The easiest way to use DNS is to use a supported kubernetes cluster setup, which should have the required logic to read some config variables.

 Supported environments offer the following config flags, which are used at cluster turn-up to create the SkyDNS pods and configure the kubelets.
 For